Portal View Tutorial

 This is a very long tutorial that documents the steps we build light-portal UI with React and other related libraries.
 It is not part of the core features of our light-4j platform; however, I think it is essential for the following reasons.

 I have used the earlier versions of React in 2015 and created react-schema-form to ease the pain for UI form development.
-Since then, most of my focus is on the light-4j platform in Java.
-The entire landscape of React ecosystem changed a lot, and I am in a learning process.
+Since then, most of my focus is on the light-4j platform in Java and Kotlin.
+The entire landscape of React ecosystem changed a lot these days, and I am in a learning process.
 By writing the tutorial, I am hoping some experts can point out my errors and provide recommendations for improvement.

 While re-learning React, I found there are a lot of tutorials focus on a specific area; however, it is tough to find one that glues everything together.
 For example, how to integrate React, Redux, Router with Async API interactions.
 This tutorial is aiming to document all the small details so that developers can have a big picture of the interactions between components.